-An Environmental Impact Assessment (EIA) is a scientific study that evaluates the potential effects of a proposed project and validates its feasibility from environmental point of view.
+An EIA is a scientific study that evaluates the potential effects of a proposed project and validates its feasibility from environmental point of view.
 The EIA considers the possible effects on multiple types of resources.
-It also provides the process for evaluating impacts along with avoidance or minimization measures before a project occurs.
+It also ensures that the process for avoiding or minimizing these effects is diligently analysed before a project occurs.
 An important part of the EIA is the alternatives analysis.
 An alternatives analysis compares what could happen under different scenarios, including what could happen if the proposed project is not constructed.
-The study for this project included, a comprehensive alternatives analysis which evaluated many factors to determine where the corridor should be built.
-See Section 5: What is the Alternatives Analysis? for in-depth information regarding this analysis applied to the EWA Extension EIA.
+In this case, the alternatives analysis looked at different places the corridor might be built.
+See Section 5: What is an Alternatives Analysis? for in-depth information.

 An EIA happens after the need for an infrastructure project has been identified, but before detail design and construction on the project starts.
 The purpose of an EIA is to find possible environmental issues associated with the project and address those issues as the project is designed and gets closer to being implemented.
-EIAs have many benefits, such as allowing the design of a project to be adapted to minimise environmental effects and creating mitigation and Environmental Management Plans (EMP) that can be implemented as the project progresses through detail design, construction, and operation stages.
+EIAs have many benefits, such as allowing the design of a project to be adapted to minimise environmental effects and creating mitigation and Environmental

+Management Plans (EMP) that can be implemented as the project progresses through detail design and construction stages.